mscsf25m003-commits/deep-reinforcement-learning-project/README.md

 | Total training steps | ~500,000 |
 | **Result** | **100% win rate** |

-**💡 My Insight:** Removing one bodyguard nothing changed because the policy is same that the bodyguard agent learn already .same problem, just ran in straight line toward where the intruder started and caught it in 5-6 steps, no strategy, no adaptation
+**My Insight:** Removing one bodyguard nothing changed because the policy is same that the bodyguard agent learn already .same problem, just ran in straight line toward where the intruder started and caught it in 5-6 steps, no strategy, no adaptation

 ---

-## 🔥 Experiment 4: Actor-Critic (A2C) for Bodyguard, PPO for Intruder
+##  Experiment 4: Actor-Critic (A2C) for Bodyguard, PPO for Intruder

 | Detail | Value |
 |--------|-------|